jgrugru/ifcollector/README.md

 # ifcollector
 A better alternative to the any() and all() built-in python functions.
+With ifcollector you are able to evaluate multiple functions against a value/object.
+Unlike the all() function, ifcollector will not evaluate every condition if the condition has already been met.

 # Install
 ```python